Shanking the Ball (Tennis)

 Also known as: shank, shanked shot

-A shank happens when the ball contacts the racquet near the throat or the edge of the frame instead of the string bed, sending it off in an unpredictable, often sharply angled direction.
+A shank happens when the ball contacts the racquet near the throat or the edge of the frame instead of the string bed.
+This sends it off in an hard to predict, often sharply angled direction.

-Shanking is one of the most jarring mis-hits in tennis because the resulting ball flight is almost impossible to predict — a shank can fly sideways, straight up, or directly into the side fence.
+Shanking is one of the most jarring mis-hits in tennis.
+This is because the resulting ball flight is almost impossible to predict.
+This means a shank can fly sideways, straight up, or directly into the side fence.
 It happens when the contact point drifts far enough from the intended spot on the strings that the ball clips the frame or throat area instead.
-The most frequent underlying cause is a late or rushed contact point combined with a swing path that is still adjusting at the moment of impact, so the racquet face is neither square nor stable when the ball arrives.
+The most frequent underlying cause is a late or rushed contact point combined with a swing path that is still adjusting at the moment of impact.
+As a result, the racquet face is neither square nor stable when the ball arrives.

-Shanks cluster around specific situations: balls that arrive faster or with more spin than expected, awkward mid-height balls between waist and shoulder, and any shot where the player is reaching or off balance.
-Because a shank is fundamentally a spacing and timing failure rather than a swing-shape failure, the fix is rarely a swing adjustment — it is regaining a stable, repeatable contact zone through better footwork and earlier preparation.
+Shanks cluster around specific situations.
+This means balls that arrive faster or with more spin than expected, awkward mid-height balls between waist and shoulder, and any shot where the player is reaching or off balance.
+Because a shank is at its core a spacing and timing failure rather than a swing-shape failure, the fix is rarely a swing adjustment.
+It is regaining a stable, repeatable contact zone through better footwork and earlier preparation.
 Persistent shanking under pressure is often a sign that a player's footwork breaks down before their swing does.

 Example

-A player caught off guard by a hard, low-bouncing return often shanks the ball off the throat of the racquet, sending it flying wide of the sideline.
+A player caught off guard by a hard, low-bouncing return often shanks the ball off the throat of the racquet.
+This sends it flying wide of the sideline.

 Why it matters